The TK905 shows offline because its data session has no valid APN. Text the apn command with your carrier's APN value and it reconnects in minutes.

 Don’t assume the fix worked because the confirmation text arrived.
 The apn ok reply only means the tracker accepted the string, not that the data session reached the server.

 Verify in two places.
 First, open the TKSTAR app or web portal and watch the device status flip from offline to online.
-That takes 2 to 5 minutes after a correct APN command, once the tracker pushes its first data packet.
+That can take several upload cycles after a correct APN command, once the tracker pushes its first data packet.

 Second, text status# to the tracker.
 The reply reports GSM signal strength and GPRS state, and a line showing GPRS: ON (wording varies by firmware) confirms the data session is live.